s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 (Fig. \ref{fig:ringImg}) implementation that allows the computation of a function `[i] -> [o]` with a ring of nodes that communicate with each other.
-Its input is a node function `i -> r -> (o, r)` in which `r` serves as the intermediary output that gets send to the neighbour of each node.
+Its input is a node function `i -> r -> (o, r)` in which `r` serves as the intermediary output that is sent to the neighbour of each node.
-This data is sent over direct communication channels, the so called
+It uses the direct \enquote{remote data} communication channels that were already mentioned in Section \ref{sec:futures}.
-\enquote{remote data}.
-We depict it in Appendix, Fig. \ref{fig:ringEden}.
+We depict it in the Appendix, Fig. \ref{fig:ringEden}.

 We can rewrite this functionality easily with the use of `loop` as the definition of the node function, `arr (i, r) (o, r)`, after being transformed